 Whether you decide to try cooking with carbon-steel wok pans or using our personal favorite, the cast-iron version, the cleaning, and maintenance is almost identical.

-Read our guide below to learn more about seasoning a wok before the first use and care for it properly after cooking time is finished.
+Read our guide to learn more about seasoning a wok before the first use and care for it properly after cooking time is finished.

 If you don't already have a wok, we highly recommend you add it to your kitchen tool wishlist ASAP – we get plenty of use out of this round or flat-bottomed pan with high walls.

 The wok pan originated over 2,000 years ago in China, and its popularity seems to spread a little further each year.

 Woks are popular because they're so helpful.
 The high-walled sides allow your ingredients to make more contact with the pan, helping to cook your meals evenly.
 If you develop enough talent to do the wok toss, wok cooking can also be super fun.
 And if your wok is cast-iron, we consider it a solid arm workout too!

 Any good wok surface has a solid wok seasoning, a build-up of oil that helps prevent food from sticking to its surface.
 As a bonus, you don't need to add much oil into the foods you cook in your wok; the wok patina cast-iron offers takes care of the rest.

 Not only do your foods touch more of the pan's surface, but carbon steel and cast-iron versions both have better heat distribution than many other pans.
 You can significantly decrease your cooking time by using a wok and get even better results!